 A beautiful set of seven day of the week rulers can be found in a popular medieval calendar entitled The Shepherd’s Almanac.
 This periodical t was originally published in France by Guy Marchant in 1492 and translated into English at the beginning of the sixteenth century.
 Eventually the task of keeping the business afloat fell to Merchant’s son, Jean and he clearly did a good job.
 It is thought that by 1660 over 400,000 copies of the almanac were sold annually.

 The editors of Literature and the New Interdisciplinarity: Poetics, Linguistics, History state that “The Shepard’s Calendar was one of the most popular almanacs of it’s time.
 It was an influential and prominent book in Elizabethan culture because it was familiar to all classes of society.
 It’s contents were assembled from material that occur commonly in late medieval manuscripts: it contains a calendar, the tree of vices and the tree of virtues, medical material, and astrological and physiognomical tracts.“

 In 1579 the English poet, Edmond Spenser, published his first work The Shepheardes Calendar.
 Keep in mind that Spenser had nothing to do with creating the publication that we are investigating.
-It is felt by some critics that the similarity in the titles of both works that Spenser was greatly influenced by the popular content of The Shepherd’s Almanac.
+It is felt by some critics that the similarity in the titles of both works that Spenser was greatly influenced in his daily life by the popular content of The Shepherd’s Almanac.

 The fact that this detailed image was published in the The Shepard’s Calendar indicates that it represented a commonly held belief system about the solar system and the days of the week.
 There is no doubt whatsoever that the seven day week has astrology as its underpinnings.

 Saturn rules Saturday – Saturn is portrayed as an aged male.
 He is supported by a crutch and holds a jagged knife.
 Saturn governs Aquarius and Capricorn.